Robert Bernhardt

-Robert "Bob" Bernhardt is an American conductor.
-He is currently in his 24th season as Principal Pops Conductor of the Louisville Orchestra (and in his 40th consecutive season there), and in his 10th season as Music Director Emeritus and Principal Pops Conductor of the Chattanooga Symphony and Opera (where he was Music Director for 19 seasons).
-In 2015, Bob Bernhardt was named Principal Pops Conductor of the Grand Rapids Symphony.
-He is also Artist-in-Residence at Lee University since 2012.
-For most of the 1980s, he was also associate conductor of the Louisville Orchestra.
+Robert "Bob" Bernhardt is an American symphony conductor.
+He is currently in his 27th season as Principal Pops Conductor of the Louisville Orchestra (and in his 43rd consecutive season there), and in his 13th season as Music Director Emeritus of the Chattanooga Symphony and Opera (where he was Music Director for 19 seasons).
+In 2015, he was named Principal Pops Conductor of the Grand Rapids Symphony.

 Born in Rochester, New York, Robert Bernhardt holds a master's degree from the University of Southern California Thornton School of Music, where he studied with Daniel Lewis.
-He is also a Phi Beta Kappa, summa cum laude graduate of Union College in Schenectady, New York, where he was an Academic All-American Baseball Player.
+He is also a Phi Beta Kappa, summa cum laude graduate of Union College in Schenectady, New York, where he was an Academic All-American Baseball Player and captain of the soccer team.

 Career highlights

 Formerly, he was Principal Conductor/Artistic Director of the Rochester Philharmonic, Music Director and Conductor of the Tucson Symphony, Principal Guest Conductor of Kentucky Opera, Music Director and Conductor of the Amarillo Symphony, and Artistic Director of the Lake Placid Sinfonietta.
+For most of the 1980s, he was also Associate Conductor of the Louisville Orchestra.

-The 2015 season marks his 22nd as a frequent guest of the Boston Pops, which he first conducted at John Williams’ invitation in 1992.
-Along with Boston, he has been a frequent guest conductor of the Edmonton Symphony Orchestra (approaching his 14th season as conductor of their Symphony Under the Sky Festival), the Baltimore Symphony, the Detroit Symphony, the Cincinnati Pops, the Pittsburgh Symphony, the Dallas Symphony, the Houston Symphony, the Seattle Symphony, the Pacific Symphony, the Florida Orchestra, the Las Vegas Philharmonic, and the Santa Barbara Symphony.
+He first conducted the Boston Pops in 1992, at the invitation of John Williams, and he has been a frequent guest ever since.
+Along with Boston, he has been a frequent guest conductor of the Edmonton Symphony Orchestra (now in his 18th season as conductor of their Symphony Under the Sky Festival), the Baltimore Symphony, the Detroit Symphony, the Cincinnati Pops, the Pittsburgh Symphony, the Dallas Symphony, the Houston Symphony, the Seattle Symphony, the Pacific Symphony, the Florida Orchestra, the Las Vegas Philharmonic, and the Santa Barbara Symphony.
 He has been a guest with the St. Louis Symphony, Virginia Symphony, Phoenix Symphony, and many others.

-In the world of pops, he was worked with scores of stars from Broadway, Rock & Roll, and the American Songbook, from Brian Stokes Mitchell and Kelli O’Hara, to the Beach Boys and Wynonna, to Jason Alexander and Ann Hampton Callaway.
+In the world of pops, Bernhardt has worked with stars of Broadway including Brian Stokes Mitchell, Ron Raines, Debbie Gravitte, Megan Hilty, and Kelli O’Hara; with pop/rock/R&B, Indie and country acts including the Beach Boys, the B-52s, Violent Femmes, Ne-Yo, Ricky Skaggs and Wynonna; and with brilliant, varied entertainers such as Ben Folds, Randy Newman, Renee Fleming, Jason Alexander and Patti LuPone.

 He conducted productions with Kentucky Opera for 18 consecutive seasons, and for 19 seasons with his own company in Chattanooga, as well as many guest conducting engagements with the Nashville Opera.